ozwolf-software/mongo-trek/README.md

 To use this library, clone it locally and run either of the following commands:

 + Local Repository: `mvn clean install`
-+ Central Repository: `mvn clean deploy`
++ Shared Repository: `mvn clean package` the upload into your shared repository.

 To create the JAR, simply run `mvn clean package`

 ### Java 7 Version

 For a Java 7 compilable version, see the `legacy-java7` branch.
-Due to the use ot the TotallyLazy Java 8 library on master, I have added a Java 7-compatible branch that uses an older TotallyLazy library.
+The main reason for this is that Java 7 does not have the `Stream` object available and we use the `TotallyLazy` library to achieve this.

+As of Java 8, the `Stream` object means we do not need the TotallyLazy library.

+The Java 7 version is not maintained.

+The version number for the Java 7 version is suffixed with `-jdk7`.

 ## Usage